moham6839/moham6839/README.md

 # Hello there 👋

 **My name is Mohamed Hassan**.
-I am a recent graduate from the Data Science program at Flatiron School.
-I'm currently a Train Operator in New York City 🚆 🗽.
+I am a Data Scientist trained in using Python programming language and Machine Learning algorithms, searching and discovering solutions to complex issues.
+I'm currently working as a Train Operator in New York City 🚆 🗽.
 Previously worked for the FDNY as an EMT 🚑.
 I have a passion for problem solving, using data and math to find solutions.
-I'm looking to further refine my data science skills, while also creating and contributing to projects that are informative and helpful to others.
+I'm looking to further refine my Data Science skills, while also creating and contributing to projects that are informative and helpful to others.

-- 🔭 I’m currently working on improving the skills I learned at Flatiron School, such as SQL and AWS.
+- 🔭 I’m currently enrolled in a course learning AWS Cloud Technical Essentials, and continuing to learn new Data Science skills.
-- 👀 I’m looking to collaborate on a variety of machine learning projects.
+- 👀 I’m looking to collaborate on a variety of Machine Learning projects.
 - 👐 Open to working with others on finding solutions that impact society.
 - 💬 Ask me about my favorite NBA basketball team 🏀
 - ⚡ Fun fact: I have 3 cats 😸